riscv-software-src/riscv-tools/README.md

 <a name="linux-headers-install-back"></a>

-Enter the `riscv-gcc` directory within the `riscv-tools` repository, and patch up `Makefile.in` with this patch: [sysroot-Makefile.in.patch]("http://riscv.org/install-guides/sysroot-Makefile.in.patch").
+Enter the `riscv-gnu-toolchain` directory within the `riscv-tools` repository, and patch up `Makefile.in` with this patch: [sysroot-Makefile.in.patch]("http://riscv.org/install-guides/sysroot-Makefile.in.patch").
 This patch adjusts the build system to accept the
 `--with-sysroot` configuration flag for the relevant make targets.
 (Credit to a_ou for the file from which I made this patch.)
 Use this line to patch it up:

-	$ cd $TOP/riscv-tools/riscv-gcc
+	$ cd $TOP/riscv-tools/riscv-gnu-toolchain
 	$ curl -L http://riscv.org/install-guides/sysroot-Makefile.in.patch | patch -p1

 When that's done, run the configure script to generate the